rcywang/d-wave-demodoc/docs/samples.rst

     <h3>Statement of Intent: Academic Goals</h3>

 *This is an excerpt from my UBC graduate studies (MSc) application for Fall 2021.
-It contains a detailed description of two of my research areas of interest:*
+It contains a detailed description of my research areas of interest:*

     High-energy astrophysics